k3s-io/docs/docs/cli/token.md

 Available as of the October 2023 releases (v1.28.2+k3s1, v1.27.7+k3s1, v1.26.10+k3s1, v1.25.15+k3s1).
 :::

-Rotate original server token with a new bootstrap token.
+Rotate original server token with a new server token.
 After running this command, all servers and any agents that originally joined with the old token must be restarted with the new token.

 If you do not specify a new token, one will be generated for you.